 The provision for warranty cost is estimated using a determined weighted average rate applied to actual sales, which is based on the Group's past actual warranty cost and current year's reassessment of trends and cost.
-An increase in number of incidents of warranty utilization at the current year would increase provision recognized at reporting date in anticipation of similar trend in subsequent periods.
+An increase in the number of incidents of utilization at the current year would increase the provision recognized at the reporting date in anticipation of similar trend in subsequent periods.
 The details of the provision for warranty are shown in Note 11.

-If the estimated weighted average rate applied to determine reasonable level of provision for warranty increased/decreased by 10.40% (2021 - 11.00%) income before tax and equity would have been P14,157 (2021 - P5,729) lower/higher.
+If the estimated weighted average rate applied to determine reasonable level of provision for warranty increased/decreased by 3.67% (2022 - 10.40%) income before tax and equity would have been P4,476 (2022 - P14,157) lower/higher.
 This is mainly due to corresponding adjustments on recorded warranty cost.
 The rate applied is based on average fluctuation from the previous year.